 How you mow your lawn can have a big impact on how much water it needs.

-- Raise your mowing deck to promote a healthy root system
+- Mow high; mowing your grass to the highest recommended length encourages a deep healthy root system

 - Keep your mower blades sharp; dull cuts make grass more disease-prone